If there is a silver lining to quarantine, it’s that I learned how to create weekends in LA without the crowds.

 We played like that for an hour, then stretched out on a blanket to dry our feet and legs.
 Katie’s dress dry out a little under the warm sun.
 We had the beach to ourselves, until fifteen minutes later.
 A group of teenage boys about 12 of them, came racing down the beach.
 Sand flew everywhere. kicking sand on us as they went.
 Three more families came in from the other side of the dunes.
 One family, the mom, the dad, two toddlers, and an infant, plopped down about 3 feet from us.
 They ignored the wide-open beach.

 Time to Go

 I realized it was time to go.
-Bursting our little bubble, the corona virus cast a shadow on our California sunshine.
+Bursting our little bubble, no longer having an entire beach to ourselves cast a shadow on our California sunshine.
 We walked on the boardwalk over the dunes to the parking lot.
 We ended up retreating due to the ongoing crowd.
 It was like it was out of a movie, the swarm of people, was like out of a movie.
 They are shoulder to shoulder arriving at the beach, jostling, and spread across the entire walkway.
 We waited or them to pass.
 And more to pass.
 And more to pass.
 The joy was as trampled as the grass under their feet as some stepped off the overcrowded walkway.